jstritch/easy-git-annex/README.md

 }
 ```

-Then write the type predicate to verify an object meets the interface requirements.
+Then write the type predicate to determine if an object meets the interface requirements.

 ```typescript
 export function isFooTag(o: unknown): o is FooTag {